KenticoDevTrev/DynamicRouting/README.md

 * **Excluded Classes**: These classes will not be handled by the Dynamic Routing.
 * **Url Slug Conflict Behavior**: If a conflict occurs, you can either have it Append Postfix, which is the `-(#)` at the end, or Cancel the Action will prevent the action from occurring.
 * **Queue Error Behavior**: If an error occurs while building the Url Slugs in the background, if you wish future queue items to execute or wait.
 You can check Queue status and errors through the Dynamic Routing UI Element -> Url Slug Queue

-### Performance Settings and Caching
-* **Add Page to Cache Dependency**: If checked, the key of "documentid|123" is added to the page's output response for the `DynamicRouteController`, `DynamicRouteCachedController`, `DynamicRouteTemplateController`, and `DynamicRouteTemplateCachedController`.
-* * **Use Output Cached Dynamic Controllers**: If checked, pages that either have Page Templates, or classes that render just a View or View+Model will have OutputCaching enabled.
-You must implement the `outputCacheProfiles` of `DynamicRouteController` and `DynamicRouteTemplateController` to leverage.
-See the **Output Caching** section for more information.

 ## Url Slug Formatting and {% ParentUrl() %}
 Url Slugs are determined through the Page Type's `Url Pattern`.
 You are allowed to use any CMS_Document, CMS_Tree fields, along with any field of that Page Type itself (such as *BlogTitle* or *PageName*).